top of page

 Sedentary Lifestyle

-• Movement Matters: Research has shown that a sedentary lifestyle is associated with increased risk of constipation.
+• Research has shown that a sedentary lifestyle is associated with increased risk of constipation.

-• Exercise & Gut Motility: Aerobic exercise can speed up digestive processes, making bowel movements more regular.
+• Aerobic exercise can speed up digestive processes, making bowel movements more regular.

 Medication and Supplement Side Effects

-• PPIs: Decrease stomach acid, impairing digestion and altering gut bacteria.
+• Proton pump inhibitors (PPIs): Lower stomach acid, impairing digestion and altering gut flora.

 Hypochlorhydria